 Fix 7 Run System File Checker to repair corrupt files

-Corrupt system files might be the cause of FIFA crashing issue.
+Corrupt system files might be the cause of the FIFA crashing issue.
 To check if this is your problem and repair it, here is how:

 1. Scan corrupt files with System File Checker